 Because accelerated programs like those at Northwestern, Columbia, American, UNC, and Saint Mary’s tend to be more demanding because of their faster pace, accelerated MBA students usually possess strong undergraduate academic histories, along with solid work experience track records.

 What Other Kinds of MBA Programs Offer Completion Flexibility?

-Business schools also offer programs tailored to the needs of students with special circumstances, experience, and aspirations.
-MBA programs adapted for these students can require more or less than the traditional two years, with many programs offering a generous limit, such as five years, to actually complete the degree.
+Business schools also offer programs tailored to the needs of students with special circumstances, experiences, and aspirations.
+MBA programs adapted for these students can require more or less than the traditional two years, with many programs offering a generous limit, such as five years, to complete the degree.
 Whether offered on campus or online, these programs generally fall into three main categories: executive, part-time, and dual degree programs.
 Some business schools offer multiple fields of concentration as well.

 Executive MBA Programs

 Experienced professionals who work full-time yet want to earn a business degree may prefer to enroll in an executive MBA (EMBA) program.
 First introduced by the University of Chicago in 1943, EMBA programs usually offer classes on weekends or evenings.
 Because of this flexibility and because these programs attract students with extensive work experience who can provide valuable networking opportunities, many experienced professionals find EMBA programs more attractive than traditional on-campus offerings.

-Completion times depend on the program and, in some cases, on the schedule students select.
+Completion times depend on the program and, in some cases, the schedule students select.
 For example, the Wharton School at the University of Pennsylvania offers one MBA degree in two formats: their traditional, full-time MBA program, or their executive MBA program which meets every other Friday and Saturday.
 Wharton’s Executive MBA program takes about four months longer than their typical 20-month full-time program.

 In addition, Columbia University offers 20-month and 24-month options depending on which weekend schedule students select.
-At the University of Chicago, classes meet for the entire day every other Friday and Saturday; it takes 21 months total.
-And at the University of California at Berkeley, classes meet Thursday through Saturday every three weeks over 19 months.
+For example, at the University of Chicago, classes meet for the entire day every other Friday and Saturday; it takes 21 months total.
+At the University of California at Berkeley, classes meet Thursday through Saturday once a month over 22 months.